-No. According to guidance NASFAA has now reconfirmed with ED, the school must apply the R2T4 waiver if it uses the assumption method or is otherwise aware the student withdrew from the payment period or period of enrollment within the covered period (defined below) due to COVID-19.
+No. According to guidance NASFAA has now reconfirmed with the U. S. Department of Education (ED), the school must apply the return of Title IV funds (R2T4) waiver if it uses the assumption method or is otherwise aware the student withdrew from the payment period or period of enrollment within the covered period (defined below) due to COVID-19.

 In order to implement the R2T4 waiver, the school can choose to either:

 The school is never required to use the assumption method, but if it uses the assumption method for an entire payment period for example, it must apply that policy and the R2T4 waiver to all students who withdrew during the payment period.
 If the school chooses to use the assumption method after a certain date within the payment period (such as for all withdrawals after February 1, 2020), it must apply that assumption and the R2T4 waiver to all students who withdrew after that February 1 date--it cannot apply the assumption method on a case-by-case basis after that date.
 And, just because the school uses the assumption method for one payment period does not mean it must use it for other payment periods within the covered period.
 See also AskRegs Q&A, Can We Have a Policy To Apply the R2T4 Waiver Only For Withdrawals After March 13, 2020 Or Another Set Date?